 Recently, ASIC Commissioner Sean Hughes shared some guidance on ASIC's new 'Why not litigate?' policy at the Annual Conference of the Banking and Financial Services Law Association—Banking in the Spotlight.
-Here, Emma Donaghue and Tim McCarthy report on the ongoing areas of focus for ASIC's Office of Enforcement in light of boosted funding and new laws to further strengthen ASIC's enforcement powers.
+Here, Emma Donaghue reports on the ongoing areas of focus for ASIC's Office of Enforcement in light of boosted funding and new laws to further strengthen ASIC's enforcement powers.

-> The Banking Royal Commission was particularly critical of ASIC's approach to enforcement which was described as 'How can this be resolved by agreement?'
+The Banking Royal Commission was particularly critical of ASIC's approach to enforcement which was described as 'How can this be resolved by agreement?'
 In response, ASIC adopted the 'Why not litigate?' philosophy, with Hughes explaining ASIC's aim now is to demonstrate this shift in policy is durable: the law is being obeyed and ASIC is performing its enforcement role.

 For example, Hughes noted the absence of effective penalties or remedies available to ASIC, even for breaches of fundamental licensee obligations under the Corporations Act, such as the duty to provide financial services efficiently, honestly and fairly, to have adequate arrangements for the management of conflicts of interest, and the training and supervision of representatives.

 This has changed and new penalties are in place.
 Hughes' speech indicates ASIC has a renewed will and greater resources for enforcement.
 It is clear ASIC plans to make greater use of the regulatory tools available to it and will be shining a spotlight on the boards and management of licensees.